Vyral/base-template/_posts/2018-10-09-what-a-mortgage-expert-has-to-say-about-the-most-common-lending-questions.md

 {% include youtube.html %}

-If you have questions about the lending process, today’s Q&A session with mortgage expert Jason Zimmer may help clear things up.
+<p style="text-align: center;"><em>If you have questions about the lending process, today’s Q&A session with mortgage expert Jason Zimmer may help clear things up.</em></p>

 Obtaining a loan is one of the most significant steps in the home purchase process, so, as you can imagine, buyers faced with this task tend to have a lot of questions.
 To help answer some of these common queries, I recently met with our team’s preferred lender, Jason Zimmer of Parlay Mortgage, for a Q&A session regarding this crucial subject.&nbsp;